 Gaining Pastoral Support for New Single Mom Ministries

 Okay, you finally have it – your purpose in life, that thing God has called you to do on this earth!
 You are beyond excited.
-You cannot wait to start this new single moms’ ministry, outreach, group, or Sunday School class at your church for single moms.
+You cannot wait to start this new single moms’ ministry, outreach, group, or Sunday School class at your Church for single moms.
 You cannot wait to bring the masses to the Lord through your efforts.
-You schedule your meeting with the necessary “higher-ups” of the church, be it the pastor, assistant pastor, women’s ministry team, or volunteer coordinator.
-Now, what should you present in the meeting?
+You schedule your meeting with the necessary “higher-ups” of the Church, be it the pastor, assistant pastor, women’s ministry team, or volunteer coordinator.
+Now, what should you present at the meeting?

 First, we highly recommend reading The Church and the Single Mom book.
 Many churches do not have single moms’ ministries because they don’t know there is a need.
-When setting up a meeting with your pastoral team, be sure you are prepared national statistics on single parenthood, Biblical references to God’s love for these precious families, and letters from single mothers on why they don’t go to church.
-It’s important that pastors understand that nationally 2 out of 3 single mothers don’t attend church, so while there may not be single moms currently in the church, they are certainly in the community and single moms’ ministry is a great way to reach them.
-Take the time to share you store and what has made you so passionate about the journey of ministering to single mothers.
+When setting up a meeting with your pastoral team, be sure you have prepared national statistics on single parenthood, Biblical references to God’s love for these precious families, and letters from single mothers on why they don’t go to Church.
+It’s important that pastors understand that nationally 2 out of 3 single mothers don’t attend Church, so while there may not be single moms currently in the Church, they are certainly in the community, and a single moms’ ministry is a great way to reach them.
+Take the time to share your story and what has made you so passionate about the journey of ministering to single mothers.
 Once you’ve shared your story, the statistics, and Biblical references on why you believe this is the heart of God, then share the How.
-The Church and the Single Mom book has an entire chapter on the logistics of starting a single mom’s ministry, suggestions on frequency of meetings, when & where to meet, and much more.
-You having taken the time to be prepared is going to go a long way with the pastors.
+The Church and the Single Mom book has an entire chapter on the logistics of starting a single mom’s ministry, suggestions on the frequency of meetings, when & where to meet, and much more.
+You, having taken the time to be prepared, is going to go a long way with the pastors.

-Next, you’ll need to consider teaching materials (and we have a host of different Bible studies, too!), a launch date, fundraising, volunteer training, and whether or not you want to a large singe moms’ event for kick-off.
+Next, you’ll need to consider teaching materials (and we have a host of different Bible studies, too!), a launch date, fundraising, volunteer training, and whether or not you want to have a large single moms’ event for kick-off.

 Our Founder, Jennifer Maggio, was once in your shoes.
-Once she finally embraced the calling and had the courage to sit down with pastors, she was so disappointed to not see them quite as excited as she was.
+Once she finally embraced the calling and had the courage to sit down with pastors, she was so disappointed not to see them quite as excited as she was.
 Weeks passed.
 Months passed.
 A year passed.
 Time made her all the more angry.
 Single moms are struggling, Lord.
-Why don’t they get it?, she often prayed.
-It was during this prayer time that the Lord spoke to her heart , “Because you get it!”
-It was in that moment that God reminded her that his timing was perfect and to be a graceful and patient “waiter”.
-Today, we are so happy to report that she did launch that single moms’ program and it is because of its success that The Life of a Single Mom Ministries exists!
+Why don’t they get it? she often prayed.
+It was during this prayer time that the Lord spoke to her heart, “Because you get it!”
+It was at that moment that God reminded her that his timing was perfect and to be a graceful and patient “waiter.”
+Today, we are so happy to report that she did launch that single moms’ program, and it is because of its success that The Life of a Single Mom Ministries exists!

 No doubt about it.
 The wait is challenging, but here are a few tips to help you navigate gaining support gracefully and patiently.